BoraKalkann/ChessOpeningDetection/README.md

    Thank you for your interest and God bless.
    If you couldn't find a good dataset God may have mercy on your soul...

+   Special thanks to :
+   My Professor Taner TUNCER for his knowledge and advices that he gave throughout the project, Yusuf Cinar for the model training helps that he provided, For my Universty teacher Taha Kubilay SENER for the Non-Maximum Suprassion advice, And last but not least my project partner Kadir Berke Koksal for his great efforts.